kindledata/kindledata/index.md

 ---
 _ebook data and analysis for the Kindle Store in an easy-to-use format_

 To be a successful self-published author with Amazon, you need to spend a lot of time on research.
-Kindle Data Reports accelerate your research by doing the grunt-work for you; title information for a category, subcategory or search result collected into a spreadsheet or text file.  **Here's what you get:**
+Kindle Data Reports accelerate your research by doing the grunt-work for you.  **Here's what you get in every report:**

 <div class="container-fluid">
 <section data-featherlight-gallery data-featherlight-filter="a">